-Key information is accessible to all visitors Information is designed to principles of inclusive design and Cymraeg Clir/ Plain English.
-Information uses appropriate terminology and promotes diversity through the range of people portrayed and the issues highlighted, eg gender-neutral toilets, Changing Places facility, visitor guides in different languages.
-Symbols and pictures accompany text.
-Hearing loops are installed in visitor centres, and portable ones used by guides and educators Alternative formats are available Information is available in alternative formats to text such as Braille, Large Print, audio and Widgit symbols (available from the Customer Enquiry Team),.
-Interpretation in other formats beyond text, including tactile.
-There is an Access Guide An Access Guide contains key details about the accessibility of a site, or collection of sites.
+Key information is accessible to all visitors

+- Information is designed to principles of inclusive design and Cymraeg Clir/ Plain English. - Information uses appropriate terminology and promotes diversity through the range of people portrayed and the issues highlighted, eg gender-neutral toilets, Changing Places facility, visitor guides in different languages. - Symbols and pictures accompany text.

+Alternative formats are available

+- Information is available in alternative formats to text such as Braille, Large Print, audio and Widgit symbols. - Interpretation in other formats beyond text, including tactile.

+There is an Access Guide

+An Access Guide contains key details about the accessibility of a site, or collection of sites.